 iGaming is a term that includes all forms of online gambling.
 It extends into poker rooms, sports betting and cryptocurrencies, just to name a few of the subcategories.
 The industry comprises a huge range of businesses, from software to design, marketing to writing, management to finance.

 iGaming is a truly international sector, and consequently multilingual.
 If you speak two languages you can certainly work in iGaming, but it won’t give you an advantage.
-Often iGaming professionals speak three or four languages.
+Often iGaming professionals speak three or four languages for example you could a German speaker based in Malta and be the site manager for a Japanese website.
 That makes for an exciting and diverse multicultural environment.

 iGaming is a rich industry, expected to be valued at $60 billion by 2020.
 With sports betting and crypto coins, it can even surpass the mark.
 Being a sector that involves that much money, investment and growth opportunities are frequent.